Head of MFL: Mrs Appleyard

 Pupils will be expected to complete weekly homework of both vocabulary learning and set tasks.
 Rather than using textbooks, we use an online learning platform which also enables pupils to undertake revision and consolidation tasks.

-At this stage it will become clearer as to which tier students work more comfortably in.
 Foundation tier students are capped at a grade 5, whereas Higher tier students can achieve grades between 4-9.
 One lesson a week will focus on the skills needed for the Speaking examination which entails: